 Complications and risks of surgery

-Due to the direct proximity of major blood vessels leading to the brain, rupture of these vessels during surgery is probably one of the most feared scenarios, which at the same time, is the least likely.
-The most common post-tonsillectomy complication is haemorrhage, which can occur during the healing process, if the scab from the wound is dislodged too soon, due to the consistent physiological act of swallowing.
+Due to the direct proximity of major blood vessels leading to the brain, rupture of these vessels during surgery is probably 1 of the most feared scenarios, which is also, the least likely.
+The most common post-TE complication is hemorrhage, which can occur during the healing process, if the scab from the wound is dislodged too soon, due to the consistent physiological act of swallowing.
 Therefore, a long healing period is required.

-Risk of bleeding from those wounds is highest in the first 24 hours after surgery, which is why a postoperative inpatient observation period is generally recommended.
-Especially after a TE, extensive postoperative haemorrhage may occur.
+Risk of bleeding from those wounds is highest in the 1st 24 hours after surgery, which is why a postoperative inpatient observation period is generally recommended.
+Especially after a TE, extensive postoperative hemorrhage may occur.
 These cases sometimes need to be treated with surgery or require a blood transfusion, which is why the demand for an outpatient surgical procedure should be rejected.

 Overall, according to the Austrian tonsil study 2009/2006 (Sarny S, G Ossimitz, Habermann W, Stammberger H (2012) The Austrian tonsil study 2010.
-Laryngo-Rhino-Otology 91: 16-21 [PubMed] [CrossRef]) the acquisition of 1,000,000 patient records indicated in only 2.7 % of all cases, post-tonsillectomy haemorrhage required follow-up treatment and care.
-In a group of patients who had been treated by a TT, the post-surgical risk for bleeding was 2.7 % of which only 0.8 % needed a reintervention.
+Laryngo-Rhino-Otology 91: 16-21 [PubMed] [CrossRef]) the acquisition of 1,000,000 patient records indicated that in only 2.7% of all cases, post-TE hemorrhage required follow-up treatment and care.
+In a group of patients who had been treated by a TT, the post-surgical risk for bleeding was 2.7% of which only 0.8% needed a re-intervention.